-Bear vs. Casper Mattress Comparison 2021Updated on January 28, 2021 While all product recommendations are chosen independently, we may receive compensation for purchases made through our site.
-Learn more about our affiliate program here.
+Bear vs. Casper Mattress Comparison 2021Updated on March 10, 2021 While all product recommendations are chosen independently, we may receive compensation for purchases made through our site.
+Learn more about how we make money here.

 In this review, we will compare the two flagship mattresses of Bear and Casper.
 The two companies were founded within a couple of years of each other in 2015 and 2014, respectively.
 Both companies have excellent reputations for customer service and quality and offer mattresses that are made in the USA.

 Bear and Casper ship their mattresses compressed in a box right to your door.
 Both companies offer sleep trials and limited warranties.
 But the differences in their flagship mattresses are also significant.

 Both Bear and Casper make a multi-layer combination polyfoam and memory-foam mattress at a similar price point.
 Depending on your needs you may like one more than the other based upon your sleep positions, body type, and how hot or cool you sleep.